Fuinn/mos-docs/src/overview.rst

 What is MOS?
 ============

 MOS is a software application designed to facilitate the deployment, integration, management, and analysis of mathematical optimization models.
+Here are `examples <https://github.com/Fuinn/mos-examples>`_ of models, written in popular modeling languages, ready to use with MOS.
 Some of the key benefits provided are the following:

-* Models can be easily uploaded to the application after adding simple annotations to the model code.
+* Models can be easily uploaded to the application after adding simple :ref:`annotations <start_annotating>` to the model code.
 * Models can be accessed via various available interfaces, including a REST API, a web graphical user interface, and client libraries in popular programming languages such as Python and Julia.
 * Models can be run with different inputs by workers running locally or distributed over the network.
 * Intermediate and end results can be extracted, browsed, and analyzed.